Continent: Separation

 The criterion of a discrete landmass is completely disregarded if the continuous landmass of Eurasia is classified as two separate continents (Asia and Europe).
 Physiographically, Europe and the Indian subcontinent are large peninsulas of the Eurasian landmass.
 However, Europe is considered a continent with its comparatively large land area of 10180000 sqkm, while the Indian subcontinent, with less than half that area, is considered a subcontinent.
 The alternative view—in geology and geography—that Eurasia is a single continent results in a six-continent view of the world.
-Some view separation of Eurasia into Asia and Europe as a residue of Eurocentrism: "In physical, cultural and historical diversity, China and India are comparable to the entire European landmass, not to a single European country. [...]."
+Some view the separation of Eurasia into Asia and Europe as a residue of Eurocentrism: "In physical, cultural and historical diversity, China and India are comparable to the entire European landmass, not to a single European country. [...]."
 However, for historical and cultural reasons, the view of Europe as a separate continent continues in almost all categorizations.

 If continents are defined strictly as discrete landmasses, embracing all the contiguous land of a body, then Africa, Asia, and Europe form a single continent which may be referred to as Afro-Eurasia.
 Combined with the consolidation of the Americas, this would produce a four-continent model consisting of Afro-Eurasia, America, Antarctica, and Australia.

-When sea levels were lower during the Pleistocene ice ages, greater areas of continental shelf were exposed as dry land, forming land bridges between Tasmania and the Australian mainland.
+When sea levels were lower during the Pleistocene ice ages, greater areas of the continental shelf were exposed as dry land, forming land bridges between Tasmania and the Australian mainland.
 At those times, Australia and New Guinea were a single, continuous continent known as Sahul.
 Likewise, Afro-Eurasia and the Americas were joined by the Bering Land Bridge.
 Other islands, such as Great Britain, were joined to the mainlands of their continents.
 At that time, there were just three discrete landmasses in the world: Africa-Eurasia-America, Antarctica, and Australia-New Guinea (Sahul).